 During this work, I found I wanted to learn more about fluorescence microscopes.
 I attended an Andor Academy workshop at the University of Colorado Boulder BioFrontiers Institute.
 I also attended Cold Spring Harbor Laboratory’s Quantitative Imaging course in April 2015.

-My previous research includes studying how an Epstein Barr Viral protein affects downstream signaling pathways, writing a computer program (in C) to model kinesin movement, using atomic force microscopy to study biofilm formation, using mass spectrometry to study transcriptional regulation in yeast, and studying how a human T cell leukemia viral protein affects transcription in mammalian cells.
+My previous research includes studying how an Epstein-Barr virus protein affects cell signaling pathways, writing a computer program (in C) to model kinesin movement, using atomic force microscopy to study biofilm formation, using mass spectrometry to study transcriptional regulation in yeast, and studying how a human T cell leukemia virus protein affects transcription in mammalian cells.

 Fellowships and Travel Grants